wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 ## Hardware

 I prefer used hardware, mostly because the prices are great.
 If you buy from a good retailer and pick a brand with solid build quality, you can expect used hardware to be good as new in every way that counts.
 ThinkPads tend to hold up particularly well in this regard.
-If you're in Seattle, I recommend swinging by InterConnection to see what they have in stock.
+If you're in Seattle, I recommend seeing what InterConnection has in stock.

 Make sure to swap out any stock hard drive for an SSD, naturally.
 A lot of VM operations bottleneck on disk I/O, so an SSD makes an even bigger difference than usual with Qubes.